Acts 16 Lesson

 A FATHER’S LOVE

-We will begin with a hypothetical story about a small child, french fries, and a loving father’s perspective.
-In this story, a father is feeding his young child a bottle.
+A father is feeding his young child a bottle.
 As he feeds the child, he is eating some french fries that he bought for himself.
 The baby looks up at the father and reaches for one of the french fries.
 The father, who has a deeper understanding of nutrition and what the developing child needs, pulls the french fry away from the child.

 The child thinks to himself: